 Beyond wicking sweat, a great golf shirt needs to be breathable.
 Breathability refers to how well the fabric allows air to circulate, which is key to preventing you from overheating.
 Materials like lightweight polyester, mesh panels, and specially engineered knits are designed to promote airflow, helping heat escape from your body.
 This keeps you feeling fresh, even on the most humid days.
 When a shirt is both breathable and moisture-wicking, you get the ultimate combination for staying cool and comfortable, allowing you to focus on your game instead of your gear.

-The Best Big & Tall Golf Shirt Brands
+Top Brands for Big & Tall Golf Shirts

 Finding the right brand is half the battle.
 While many companies offer extended sizing, only a handful truly understand the fit and fabric needs of a bigger guy.
 A great big and tall golf shirt shouldn't just be a scaled-up version of a smaller size; it needs to be designed with a larger frame in mind from the very beginning.
 That means accounting for broader shoulders, a fuller midsection, and the need for extra length that stays tucked in or looks good untucked.
 A shirt that pulls across your back or rides up your stomach during a swing isn't just uncomfortable—it's a distraction from your game.